Ilya Mazuruk: Early life

 Mazuruk was born in Brest-Litovsk on 20 July 1906.
 In 1915, he moved to Lgov.
 Mazuruk graduated from primary school and until 1919 studied at a higher primary school.
 Between 1919 and 1920 he worked as a laborer at the Lgov railway station.
 In the summer of 1920 he and his family moved to Rivne, which soon became part of Poland.
 Mazuruk worked as a laborer at the railway station and as a night watchman at the hospital.
 In April 1923, he illegally crossed the border and immigrated to the Soviet Union.

 Between 1923 and 1924, Mazuruk worked as an assistant engineer at a power plant in Lipetsk.
 From 1924 to 1926, he was secretary of the Komsomol Volost Committee in the village of Kuzminskiye Otverzhki and the Lipetsky Uyezd Komsomol Committee, and head of the school department of the Oryol Governorate Komsomol Committee.
 Between 1926 and 1927, Mazuruk was deputy head of the agitation and propaganda department of the Oryol City Party Committee.

-Air Force and Civil Air Fleet work
+Air Forces and Civil Air Fleet work

-In October 1927, Mazuruk was sent into the Soviet Air Force on a Komsomol travel ticket.
+In October 1927, Mazuruk was sent into the Soviet Air Forces on a Komsomol travel ticket.
 In 1928, he graduated from the Leningrad Air Force Military-Theoretical School.
 In 1929, Mazuruk graduated from the Borisoglebsk Air Force Pilot School.
 In November 1929, he was demobilized.
 Between 1930 and 1932 he worked as a GVF (Civil Air Fleet) pilot in Central Asia.
 From April to June 1930, Mazuruk participated in the fighting against the Basmachi movement.
 In 1932, he became a pilot and detachment commander in the Far Eastern Directorate of the GVF.
 He was one of the first pilots to master a number of new air routes.
 In 1936, Mazuruk graduated from courses at the Bataysk GVF Flight School.